-Huon complies with a range of environmental monitoring processes–some for the regulator (the EPA), some for compliance reasons (for MAST, Marine Farm Branch), some for ethical reasons, and some of our monitoring is linked in research collaboration.
+Huon complies with a range of environmental monitoring processes–some for the regulator (the EPA), some for compliance reasons (for Government), some for ethical reasons, and some of our monitoring is linked in research collaboration.

-On top of our baseline surveys, we also conduct annual video surveys for the EPA and for inclusion in our internal reports.
+On top of our baseline surveys, we also conduct annual underwater video surveys for the EPA and for inclusion in our internal reports (this has been an environmental regulatory requirement since 1997 – the regulator can require marine farmers to conduct underwater video surveys more frequently).
 During these surveys, we record everything we see on the seafloor and make written observations to accompany the video findings.
-In our observations, we look at the physical properties of the floor, what species are present, and whether there are any fish feed pellets or salmon faeces visible.
-We also send GPS files to show where our reports are based down to the metre.
+In our observations, we look at the physical properties of the floor, what species are present, and whether there are any fish feed pellets, or fish faeces visible.
+We also send GPS files to show where our reports are based down to the metre, and our ROV files.

 Research and Development

 Huon is extremely proud of the advances made in the last 30 years of salmonid farming in Tasmania.
 Research into all aspects of our operations is a cornerstone of our business, and it is through ongoing investment that we remain at the forefront of our industry.

 Huon has invested over $200m on research and development (R&D) since 2012 alone and collaborated with over 17 external research providers – read more here R&D Fact Sheet

 Huon also undertakes a significant amount of internal R&D projects, providing results that underpin scientifically based decision-making.
 Our R&D has resulted in the development and implementation of innovations including our Fortress Pens and our Remote Feed Control Room.